DemiRom/Newzflash/README.md

 ## Prerequisites

-System Administration know-how. nZEDb is not plug-n-play software.
-Installation and operation requires a moderate amount of administration experience. nZEDb is designed and developed with GNU/Linux operating systems.
+System Administration know-how.
+Newzflash is not plug-n-play software.
+Installation and operation requires a moderate amount of administration experience.
+Newzflash is designed and developed with GNU/Linux operating systems.
 Certain features are not available on other platforms.
-An experienced Windows administrator should be able to run nZEDb on a Windows OS.
+An experienced Windows administrator should be able to run Newzflash on a Windows OS.

 ### Hardware